FosterCommerce/dot-all-2022/README.md

         // Using SequelAce
         ddev sequelace

+7. Get Craft up and running and apply any changes to the config:

+        ddev exec php craft up

+*Note* Run this command whenever you pull down an update from the repository in order to apply any config changes that have been made since you last pulled down the repo.

-6. Next we need to install Nuxt and the other dependencies for the front end build.
+8. Next we need to install Nuxt and the other dependencies for the front end build.
 In your terminal run the following command :

         ddev exec yarn install

-7. To run the front end of the project in dev mode, you then use the following command :
+9. To run the front end of the project in dev mode, you then use the following command :

         ddev exec yarn dev

-7. In your browser you can now access the site running locally in DDEV :
+10. In your browser you can now access the site running locally in DDEV :

     * **Craft Admin**